Cambria County, Pennsylvania

 Cambria County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 133,472.
 Its county seat is Ebensburg.
-The county was created on March 26, 1804, from parts of Bedford, Huntingdon, and Somerset Counties and later organized in 1807.
+The county was created on March 26, 1804, from parts of Bedford, Huntingdon, and Somerset counties and later organized in 1807.
 It was named for the nation of Wales, which in Latin is known as "Cambria".
+The county is part of the Southwest region of the commonwealth.

 Cambria County comprises the Johnstown, PA metropolitan statistical area, which is also included in the Johnstown-Somerset, PA combined statistical area.